-If the hon.
-Lady wants me to finish, she might as well allow me to get through my speech.
+If you want me to finish, you might as well allow me to get through my speech.

 In 2012, we introduced changes to the law to clear anyone still living and previously convicted of these now-abolished offences under the Home Office disregard process.
 Disregarding is a powerful tool in changing lives, as it removes any mention of a criminal offence.
 However, our announcement means that we will go one step further and introduce a new statutory pardon for those who have successfully had offences deleted through the disregard process.

 The number of convictions compared with the number of people who have taken up the offer of disregards is very low.
 Do the Government have any plans to publicise the disregard programme so that more people could take up that option?

 My hon.
 Friend makes a very powerful point.